rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 To begin, clone or [download the course repository](https://github.com/rgdonohue/web-mapping-short-course) to your computer.

-Clone or unzip the contents of the files in a known location (i.e., your Desktop or Documents).
+Clone or unzip the contents of the files in a known location (i.e., a directory in your Documents).
 Briefly, examine the contents of the directory named *module-01/*.
 You notice a directory named *leaflet-map-template/*, which contains an empty directory named *data/* and a HTML document named *index.html*.

 ## Setting up a development environment

-There are many resources and tools for getting going with web mapping.
-But often getting the development environment set up so you can write code and test your map is the first roadblock.
+There are many [lessons and resources](http://maptime.io/lessons-resources/) available on the web for getting started with web mapping.
+But often, getting the development environment set up so you can write code and test your map is the first roadblock.
 Let's consider the principle components of a web development process:

 **A Web Browser**